ramezanifar/ros-windows-node/README.md

 7- Put your main python code in  **D:\Test**
 8- In your main python code import config.py
-9- Set the environemnt variables in Linux befor running any ros command such as roscore, rostopic echo , etc.
+9- Set the environemnt variables in Linux before running any ros command such as roscore, rostopic echo , etc. :

 source /opt/ros/melodic/setup.bash
 export ROS_MASTER_URI=http://192.168.1.10:11311